-- HOGS: Based upon a study of Dr. Mark Sobsey of the University of North Carolina that compared hog to human waste, these hogs are producing more fecal matter in Eastern North Carolina each day than is produced by all the citizens (combined) in North Carolina, California, Pennsylvania, New York, Texas, New Hampshire, and North Dakota.This incredible amount of fecal matter is constantly being flushed from the confinement buildings where these animals are kept under what are often grossly inhumane conditions.
-Once flushed, the feces and urine from these animals is stored in the open environment in huge earthen sewage pits called lagoons.
-These lagoons constantly discharge to the surrounding environment.
-As the lagoons fill up, the waste is sprayed onto heavily ditched fields under the pretext of growing crops.
-It is a waste disposal system that results in runoff to the public trust waters.
+- HOGS: Based upon a study by Dr. Mark Sobsey, University of North Carolina, that compared the production of hog fecal waste to human fecal waste, these 9,000,000 hogs are now producing more fecal matter (poop) in Eastern North Carolina each day than is produced, on average, each day, by nearly 90,000,000 US citizens.
+Dr. Sobsey's short video This incredible amount of fecal matter is constantly being flushed, along with urine and wash water from the confinement buildings where these animals are kept under what are often grossly inhumane conditions.
+Once flushed, this fecal marinade is stored in huge earthen sewage pits, called lagoons.
+Through the air and ground, these lagoons constantly discharge to the surrounding environment.
+As the lagoons fill up, the waste is sprayed onto heavily ditched fields, many with drain pipes buried a few feet under the ground.
+These ditches and pipes carry runoff from the spray fields to many local waterways.
+It is a waste disposal system that results in serious pollution to public trust waters.
 It is a major polluter of the air (ammonia, hydrogen sulfide and methane gases), ground water and wetlands, streams, creeks and rivers.

 POULTRY: This industry is considered even more problematic.
 The feces of chickens and turkeys is applied to farm fields as dry litter.
 It runs off as easily as liquid swine waste during rain events.
 This industry disposes of their fecal waste without any meaningful permits, regulations or oversight by the state.
 In North Carolina the annual amount of this waste is over 5 MILLION TONS.
 For details on the rampant growth of poultry facilities in North Carolina visit this informative link